Benefits

 You are going home and want to apply for unemployment benefit

-If you return to your home country, you will not receive unemployment benefit from NAV.
+If you return to your home country, you will not receive unemployment benefit from Nav.
 Instead, you can apply for unemployment benefit in your home country.

-When you apply for unemployment benefit in your home country, your home country must ask NAV to confirm your working and insurance periods in Norway.
+When you apply for unemployment benefit in your home country, your home country must ask Nav to confirm your working and insurance periods in Norway.

-If your home country does not ask NAV for this confirmation, you can apply for a PD U1 Certificate.
+If your home country does not ask Nav for this confirmation, you can apply for a PD U1 Certificate.
 A PD U1 Certificate confirms that you have worked in Norway, and it may entitle you to unemployment benefit in your home country.
 Contact your local employment office to find out if you should apply for PD U1 yourself.

 The processing time for PD U1 is currently 19 weeks.